 PPD stands for Permanent Partial Disability.
-A PPD award is paid on cases where an injured worker will remain physically impaired as a result of their injury.
+A PPD award is paid in cases where an injured worker will remain physically impaired as a result of their injury.
 Permanent partial disability should only be addressed when your doctor says there is no additional treatment which will make you better.
 If your doctor recommends additional treatment but the Department wants to close your claim, or if you are not back to work and the Department closes your claim, you should immediately contact our office.

 In some cases, your injuries will have healed completely without any remaining problems or impairment.
 In such a case, you will not be entitled to a PPD award.
 The award is meant to compensate injured workers who have a permanent impairment as a result of their injury.
-Unlike a car-accident lawsuit, injured workers cannot be paid for pain and suffering.
-The PPD award compensates for measurable loss of function of the injured body part.
+Unlike a car accident lawsuit, injured workers cannot be paid for pain and suffering.
+The PPD award compensates for the measurable loss of function of the injured body part.

 PPD is rated by a physician.
 Your own doctor can provide the rating for your injuries.
 If your doctor is unwilling to rate, however, the Department or self-insured employer will send you to a one-time examiner – a so-called “Independent Medical Exam” or IME – for purposes of getting rated.

 Your doctor should have the opportunity to review and comment on any IME report.
 It’s a good idea to meet with your doctor to review the report.
 If your doctor agrees with the conclusions of the IME doctors, the Department will close your claim.
 If your doctor disagrees, she should send a report to the Department explaining the basis for her disagreement.

 The rating determines how much PPD you receive.
 The PPD is based on the dollar value assigned to the different parts of your body.
 The Department, by law, sets those values each year which are displayed in a chart, also called a “schedule,” and may be found on the Department’s website or by clicking here.